codecrafting-io/adoldap/README.md

 [TOP](#adoldap)

 Once you create your search, the data is retrivied by a `ResultSetIterator`.
 Using *ADODB* the result data is returned by a [**RecordSet**](https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/recordset-object-ado?view=sql-server-ver15) which have similar function as a cursor, or a iterator.
-The `ResultSetIterator` implements the native PHP classes `SeekableIterator` and `Countable`, so in this way it's possible to simply loop through like was `array` on a `foreach`.
+The `ResultSetIterator` implements the native PHP classes `SeekableIterator` and `Countable`, so in this way it's possible to simply loop through like it was `array` on a `foreach`.

 ```php
 $users = $ad->search()->users()